vdBerg93/py-image-server/README.md

 The tests will send requests with images from the folder 'testimages', and store the processed images in 'testoutput'.
 In these folders, you can verify that indeed the required processing steps are okay.

+Note: At this point the software has only been tested and developed for a request format that exactly matches the defined template.
+A production ready version should deal with wrong requests without crashing by checking if it is in the correct format.

 ## Concurrency test
 The server is capable of processing concurrent requests.